LarsVandenberghe/CryptoCoin/README.md

   http://www.silx.org/pub/wheelhouse/PyQt4-4.11.4-cp35-none-win32.whl

-You don't have any python installation at all:
+You don't have python 3.5 instaled:
 -------------

   Once downloaded, start installing python.
 For the sake of making it easy, check "Add Python 3.5 to PATH" and click on "Install Now".
-(If you don't want to add python to the path, please remember where you installed python.exe and follow the advanced settup.)
+(If you don't want to add python to the path, please remember where you installed python.exe and use "C:\Users\PATH\TO\python.exe" instead of "python" in Command Shell.)

 Installing PyQt4:
 -------------